People's Party for Freedom and Democracy: Linked organisations

 The education institute of the VVD is the Haya van Someren Foundation.
 The Telders Foundation is the party's scientific institute and publishes the magazine Liberaal Reveil every two months.
 The party published the magazine Liber bi-monthly.

 International organisations

 The VVD is a member of the Alliance of Liberals and Democrats for Europe Party and Liberal International.

-Relationships to other parties

-The VVD has always been a very independent party.
-The VVD cooperates on the European and the international level with the social liberal Democraten 66.
-It has a long history of coalitions with the Christian Democratic Appeal and its Christian democratic predecessors, but was in government with the social democratic Labour Party from 1994 to 2002 and again between 2012 and 2017.

 The VVD participates in the Netherlands Institute for Multiparty Democracy, a democracy assistance organisation of seven Dutch political parties.